 After the service is deployed, it is exposed to the Operations Dashboard UI.
 You can add it to one of the available maintenance schedules:

-This will add a corresponding resource at /apps/granite/operations/config/maintenance/schedule
+This action adds a corresponding resource at /apps/granite/operations/config/maintenance/schedule

 /taskname

 .
-If the task is run mode dependent, the property granite.operations.conditions.runmode needs to be set on that node with the values of the runmodes which need to be active for this maintenance task.
+If the task is run mode dependent, the property granite.operations.conditions.runmode must be set on that node with the values of the run modes that must be active for this maintenance task.

-The System Overview Dashboard displays a high-level overview of the configuration, hardware and health of the AEM instance.
-This means that system health status is transparent and all the information is aggregated in a single dashboard.
+The System Overview Dashboard displays a high-level overview of the configuration, hardware, and health of the AEM instance.
+System health status is transparent, and all the information is aggregated in a single dashboard.

 You can also watch this video for an introduction to the System Overview Dashboard.